 Consider this: It took 89 years for the telephone to reach the level of household penetration that Facebook reached in just five.
 So, what does this say?
 The digital era is transforming how we operate in every aspect of life faster than ever before.
-Therefore, risk is becoming an increasingly concerning factor for organizations today.
+Therefore, risk is becoming an increasingly concerning factor for organisations today.

-Organizational Reputation And Risk
+Organisational Reputation And Risk

 Reputation is perpetual.
 Relationships and communication are the key components of reputation and these are ongoing interactions.
-It is essential to understand the constant-state of reputation, particularly when understanding organizational reputation in the context of risk.
+It is essential to understand the constant-state of reputation, particularly when understanding organisational reputation in the context of risk.

 The Digital Era And Risk

-Digital disruption is one of the major causes of risk for organizations today, and it isn’t really any surprise.
+Digital disruption is one of the major causes of risk for organisations today, and it isn’t really any surprise.
 According to the World Economic Forum (WEF) Global Risks Report 2018, cyber risk is viewed as the risk most likely to intensify in 2018.

-How Software Can Improve Organizational Reputation
+How Software Can Improve Organisational Reputation

 Risk management software has been one of the many new technologies to be created in the digital era.
-While the software varies in quality from provider to provider, Intelligent Risk Management Software can empower your organization to take greater control of its reputation.
+While the software varies in quality from provider to provider, Intelligent Risk Management Software can empower your organisation to take greater control of its reputation.